3D Solutech Filament Review: Fantastic PLA

-3D Solutech sells good quality PLA that is %100 made in the USA.
-This company is in the same category of budget friendly filaments like Hatchbox and eSUN.
+3D Solutech filament is good quality and their PLA is 100% made in the USA.
+This company is in the same category as other budget friendly filaments like Hatchbox and eSUN.

 - Source: USA

 - Return Policy: Full refund of any product that is unsatisfying

 - Deals and Perks: Free shipping on orders over $35

 3D Solutech embodies the entrepreneurial spirit of the recent boom in the 3D printer filament industry.
 Run by Luke Zhao out of Seattle, Washington, this self described “group of young enthusiasts who have faith in the future of 3D printing industry” is producing some of the best 3D printer PLA filament in its price range.

 They are clearly doing something right.
 After all, the fan base around 3D Solutech is growing every day.

 Many customers are seriously in love with the quality of this PLA filament brand, and the quality is definitely top notch.
 3D Solutech also sells other types of filament, such as ABS and Glow in the Dark, but its PLA is the best.

 These filaments have very few problems with clogs and their tolerances are superb.
 Their color range is also very good and you can expect and similar leel of quality from their range of specialty exotic filaments.v

 Now let’s get into the core reasons that people love 3D Solutech.
 There are three all-important factors when it comes to producing and selling 3D printer filament: low price, high quality, and color range.